KonstantinSimeonov/dmoj-tasks/problems/easy/03arrays/12mergingandsquashing/README.md

-We have the following operations defined for two-digit numbers: There are two possible ways of merging two-digit numbers:
+We have the following operations defined for two-digit numbers.
+There are two possible ways of merging them:

 1. Merging `ab` and `cd` produces `bc`